When I told Maria that I thought we needed to test her testosterone levels, her response was, “Testosterone? Isn’t that only an issue for men!”

 What happens when you have too much testosterone?

-In women, testosterone is normally converted easily to estrogen.
+In women, testosterone is typically easily converted to estrogen.
 Sometimes, however, the body produces too much testosterone or other androgens, making it difficult for this conversion to happen.
 This can lead to an abnormally high level of testosterone for some women.

 When testosterone levels are too high, certain “male” characteristics, such as facial hair, acne and male pattern baldness, can result.

-High levels of testosterone can also cause PCOS, which comes with a range of symptoms including infertility, irregular periods, ovarian cysts, excess hair growth, and other skin problems.
+High levels of testosterone can be seen in PCOS, which comes with a range of symptoms including infertility, irregular periods, ovarian cysts, excess hair growth, and other skin problems.

 Additional health concerns that can result from too much testosterone include acne, insulin resistance, obesity, diabetes, heart disease, high blood pressure and high cholesterol.